Will Benson Preview, Player Props: Reds vs. Mariners

 Will Benson At The Plate

-- Benson has 12 doubles, six triples, eight home runs and 36 walks while hitting .263.
+- Benson is hitting .261 with 12 doubles, six triples, eight home runs and 36 walks.

-- Benson has picked up a hit in 49.4% of his 85 games this season, with at least two hits in 15.3% of them.
+- Benson has picked up a hit in 48.8% of his 86 games this year, with more than one hit in 15.1% of those games.

-- In 17.6% of his games this season, Benson has had at least one RBI.
-He's picked up more than one in 8.2% and driven in three or more of his team's runs in two contests.
+- Benson has had at least one RBI in 17.4% of his games this year (15 of 86), with two or more RBI seven times (8.1%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.